GuavaCZ/filament-knowledge-base/docs/v1/README.md

 ### Accessing the knowledge base

-In every panel you registered the Knowlege Base plugin, we automatically inject a documentation button at the very bottom of the sidebar.
+In every panel you registered the Knowledge Base plugin, we automatically inject a documentation button at the very bottom of the sidebar.

 ![Documentation button example](https://github.com/GuavaCZ/filament-knowledge-base/raw/main/docs/images/screenshot_documentation_button.png)